rslifka/fate_of_all_fools/README.md

 ## Additions
 * Displays additional information derived from an external source of subjective weapon quality assessments (in this case, Google Sheets).
 This is the main reason I developed this UserScript.
 I wanted to be able to tell a few things at a glance when looking at my vault.
 FOAF supports linking to your own sheet so you can of course customize these rankings. **You can create your own sheet from my template to specify your own rankings!** (see below)
 (**TODO: screenshot**)
-* The tooltip has been repurposed with information from the aforementioned Google Sheet.
-(**TODO: screenshot**)
 * Duplicate items are indicated with a `dup` tag, and duplicate items with a lower light level are indicated with `dupe-lo`.
 (**TODO: screenshot**)
 * When hovering over a duplicate item, all other duplicates are highlighted.
 (**TODO: screenshot**)

 ## Modifications
-* **Consistent, subdued background throughout**: No need for the contrast between toon inventory and vault; the grouping of items is enough.
+* **Consistent, subdued background throughout**: No need for the contrast between toon inventory and vault; the grouping of items is enough. (**TODO: screenshot**)
 * **Improved display of power level**: Maybe it's because I'm forty now :) that the font for power level was too small and difficult to read.
-Slight increase to the font size and decrease (increase?) to the opacity to make it stand out more.
+Slight increase to the font size and decrease (increase?) to the opacity to make it stand out more. (**TODO: screenshot**)
+* The tooltip has been repurposed with information from the aforementioned Google Sheet. (**TODO: screenshot**)
-* **Light level border indicates element**: The elemental damage type tags were another visual cue that seems excessive in a screen full of gear, so I've moved them back to the background of the power level.
+* **Light level border indicates element**: The elemental damage type tags were another visual cue that seems excessive in a screen full of gear, so I've moved them back to the background of the power level. (**TODO: screenshot**)
 * **Flipped Kinetic weapon orientation**: Kinetic weapons now face the same direction as Energy and Power Weapons (bottom-left to top-right).
-This was so that the LL and any icons would not be on top of the weapon itself.
+This was so that the LL and any icons would not be on top of the weapon itself. (**TODO: screenshot**)
 * **Removed yellow border for mods**: This has been replaced with `M` after the light level of a weapon or piece of armor.
 The yellow border was too much visual distraction for this small bit of information, and overwhelming to look at a vault full of yellows.
-It's also hard to turn off the part of my brain that thinks this is a "fully leveled item" from Destiny 1 :)
+It's also hard to turn off the part of my brain that thinks this is a "fully leveled item" from Destiny 1 :) (**TODO: screenshot**)

 ## Removals
 * **Remove subclass icons**: I've never once switched subclasses this way.
 OK, maybe once to see if it worked (it does!) but never enough to warrant having this displayed at all times.